Last Updated on June 27, 2025 by Julian Espinosa

 - Can I use my cell phone in Cuba?

-- Cell phone coverage is limited, and roaming charges can be high.
-Buying a local SIM card or relying on Wi-Fi at your accommodation is a good idea.
-Note that internet access throughout the country is improving but still not as widely available as in many other destinations.
+- Cell phone coverage has improved but remains limited in some areas.
+International roaming charges can be expensive, so consider purchasing a local SIM card or relying on Wi-Fi at your accommodation.
+Internet access continues improving but isn’t as widely available as in many other destinations.

 - Are vaccinations required to visit Cuba?

-- No specific vaccinations are required for entry, but it’s advisable to be up-to-date on routine shots.
-Consult your doctor before your trip, as they can provide personalized advice based on your health history and the latest health guidelines.
+- No specific vaccinations are mandatory for entry, but staying up-to-date on routine immunizations is advisable.
+Consult your healthcare provider before traveling, as they can provide personalized advice based on your health history and current health guidelines.

 - What’s the best time of year to visit Cuba?

-- The dry season (November to April) offers the most pleasant weather for senior travelers.
-The summer months (June to October) can be very hot and humid, with a higher chance of tropical storms.
-Planning your visit during the drier months provides more comfortable conditions for exploring.
+- The dry season (November through April) offers the most comfortable weather for mature travelers.
+Summer months (June through October) can be very hot and humid with higher chances of tropical storms.
+Planning your visit during the drier months provides more pleasant conditions for exploration.

 - How accessible is Cuba for travelers with mobility issues?

-- While Cuba is making progress in accessibility, it still presents challenges for those with mobility limitations.
-Many historic sites have uneven surfaces and stairs.
-However, major hotels and resorts increasingly offer accessible rooms and facilities.
-Researching accommodation and arranging private transportation in advance can significantly improve your experience.
+- Cuba continues improving accessibility, but challenges remain, particularly at historic sites with uneven surfaces and stairs.
+Major hotels and resorts increasingly offer accessible rooms and facilities.
+Researching accommodations and arranging private transportation in advance significantly improves experiences for travelers with mobility considerations.

 - What should I pack for my trip to Cuba?

-- Besides your normal travel essentials, bring medications (in original packaging), a hat and sunscreen, comfortable walking shoes, insect repellent, and a basic first aid kit.
-Consider bringing small gifts for locals you might befriend during your stay—items like toiletries, school supplies, or over-the-counter medications are appreciated.
+- Beyond normal travel essentials, bring all prescription medications in original packaging, sun protection (hat and sunscreen), comfortable walking shoes, insect repellent, and a basic first aid kit.
+Consider bringing small gifts for locals you might befriend—toiletries, school supplies, or over-the-counter medications are greatly appreciated.